·

 Antipasto ideas

-Here are some ideas for an antipasto platter:
+Here are some more antipasto ideas:

 1. Cured meats: including prosciutto, salami, and coppa.